n-malih/vmd_nanotube_builder/README.md

 - Run VMD and create a sheet
 - To see the simulation box write this on VMD TKCosole:

 '''
 pbc box
 '''

 - To get box length write this:

 '''
 molinfo top get {a b c}
 '''

+## Contact:
+If you need help or have any quastion feel free to ask.
+Nader Malih - Email: malih.nader@gmail.com